List of Gladiators UK events: Rocketball

-Contenders and Gladiators were attached to harnesses and pushed buttons to be launched into the air, where contenders attempted to throw balls into a lower white basket (worth 1 point each) or upper yellow basket (worth 2 points).
+A sort of reverse on the Swingshot event, Contenders and Gladiators were attached to harnesses and push buttons to be launched into the air, where contenders attempted to throw balls into a lower white basket (worth 1 point each) or upper yellow basket (worth 2 points).
 The Gladiators attempted to block the goals.

+BBC One series events

+The following new events have been added in the BBC One's 2024 revival.